Background and context

 Meeting Topics and Goals

-The meeting has the following goals:
+The meeting had the following goals:

 [1] Office of Survey Methods Research.
 (2022).
 Household and establishment survey response rates.
 U.S. Bureau of Labor Statistics. https://www.bls.gov/osmr/response-rates/home.htm